Skip to main content

 Why We Started Building

 What started as a simple catalog of events has grown into something much bigger.
-With incredible community support, EventCatalog now helps teams document domains, services, schemas, and the relationships between them.
-It's become the documentation tool I wished existed.
+With incredible community support, EventCatalog now helps teams document domains, systems, services, schemas, ownership, diagrams, and the relationships between them.
+It's becoming the architecture documentation tool I wished existed.

 Why We're Bootstrapped